Add Static Files

 - favicon*

-Using this configuration, the static folder will end up at the site root, adjacent to the favicon files, instead of inside the UI output directory.
-Notice that the static folder is copied too, not just its contents.
+Using this configuration, the about folder will end up at the site root, adjacent to the favicon files, instead of inside the UI output directory.
+Notice that the about folder is copied too, not just its contents.

 Now that the static files are where you want them, let’s look at how to reference them from the HTML pages.